Our Team

 Brazil Co-Lead

-Francisco Belda is a journalist, professor at the Social Communication Department and researcher at the Graduate Program on Media and Technology at São Paulo State University (Unesp).
-He is currently the president of Projor – Institute for the Development of Journalism and board member at the International Media Management Academic Association (IMMAA).
-From 2015 to 2019 he was a visiting scholar at Brandeis University (Massachusetts, U.S.).
-Previously, he was a reporter, editor, manager, and director of news companies.
-He earned a PhD in Production Engineering and a master’s in Communication Science at University of São Paulo (USP).
+Francisco Belda is a journalist, professor in the Journalism Department, and researcher in the Graduate Program in Media and Technology at São Paulo State University (Unesp).
+He is the former president and currently serves as Director of Operations at Projor – Institute for the Development of Journalism, and is a board member of the International Media Management Academic Association (IMMAA).
+From 2015 to 2019, he was a visiting scholar at Brandeis University (Massachusetts, U.S.).
+Previously, he worked as a reporter, editor, manager, and director at various news organizations.
+He holds a Ph.D. in production engineering and a master’s degree in communication sciences from the University of São Paulo (USP).

 Operations Manager